AriFordsham/GHCWiki/sebastian-and-simon.md

 - Newtypes and ⊥ constraints: Is `⊥ ~ NT _` `Disjoint` or `PossiblyOverlap`ping?
 Probably the latter.
   - But we only ever add `x ~ ⊥` when checking for divergence, after which don't pass the resulting Delta on.
 Thus we never have to preserve it, because there is no way we would add `x /~ ⊥` *after* we added `x ~ ⊥`.
   - The other way round is very much possible, though.
 So we need to preserve `x /~ ⊥`.
 But for newtypes, satisfiability of that constraint depends on the field. so if we have `x ~ NT y`, `x /~ ⊥`, we might not detect that `y ~ ⊥` is impossible! #17725
+  -  I think we should rather store the coercion in the `SharedIdEnv`

 - !1427:
   - What is there left to do?
 For review: